A collection of tips for medical students making the transition to being a first-year junior doctor (FY1).

 Plastic surgery is one of the most diverse and exciting of all the surgical disciplines but at times rather mysterious and a little misunderstood.
 In this article, I aim to introduce you to the basics of a discipline that has kept me interested and learning for the last 20 years.

-A guide to writing high-quality single best answer (SBA) questions for the Geeky Medics Quiz platform.
+A guide to writing high-quality single best answer (SBA) questions.